+Sunday:

-Sunday: No vehicles will be allowed to enter the front gate until 1:30 pm.
-Cub Scouts will be checking out and to ease the flow of traffic traffic and parking, troops will not be allowed in until check-in officially starts at 1:30.
-If parked outside the gate on the road waiting to enter, please stay to the right of the road.
+No vehicles will be allowed to enter the front gate until 1:30 pm.
+Cub Scouts will be checking out and to ease the flow of traffic and parking, troops will not be allowed in until check-in officially starts at 1:30pm.
+If parked outside the gate on the road waiting to enter, please stay to the right of the road to allow vehicles to exit camp.

+Friday:

-Friday: There will be no vehicle or trailer movement from 2:00 pm-6:00 pm.
+There will be no vehicle or trailer movement from 2:00 pm-6:00 pm.
 Trailers cannot move to the main parking lot until after 6:00 pm.
 This is to ensure flow of traffic and parking efficiency.
 Trailers will remain where they were parked for the week until after 6:00 pm or they can be moved to the parking lot outside of Heritage Lodge before 2:00 pm.
+There are no exceptions!
+Please plan accordingly.
 We want to keep everyone safe!

 Historical flag presentation and flag retirement will begin at 5:45.
 Dinner in the dining hall begins at 6:30.
 Please give the Cubs and their families time to eat and use the dining hall.
 Cub campfire is at 7:30 in the amphitheater.
-Scout BSA closing campfire will be at 8:30
+Scout BSA closing campfire will be at 8:30.

-Saturday: Breakfast is a grab and go breakfast.
+Saturday:

 Hot breakfast in the dining hall is for Camp Amikaro ONLY!
-Grab and go breakfast, including coffee for leaders, can be picked up at the OFFICE.
-Medications and health forms will be in the office along with check out packets.
+Grab and go breakfast for Camp Cedars, including coffee for leaders, can be picked up from ADMIN.
+Medications and health forms will also be in the office along with check out packets.